Oath of Allegiance (United Kingdom): Refusing to take the oath

 Those elected to the House of Commons, to the Scottish Parliament, or to the Senedd who refuse to take the oath or affirmation are barred from participating in any proceedings, and from receiving their salaries.
 Members of the House of Commons could also be fined £500, and have their seat declared vacant "as if [they] were dead", if they attempt to do so.
+The most recent example of an MP losing their seat in this way was John Jacob Astor, who voted in a division on 4 March 1924 even though he had not taken the oath following his most recent election in the general election on 6 December 1923.
+Astor's seat was declared vacant on 6 March, but no other candidate stood in the 1924 Dover by-election and so he was returned unopposed on 12 March.
+Astor took the oath the next day.

 Under the Parliamentary Oaths Act 1866, any peer voting, or sitting in the House of Lords without having taken the oath, is subject, for every such offence, to a penalty of £500.
 Members of the Scottish Parliament must take the oath within two months of being elected, failing which they cease to be members and their seat is vacated.

 On 1 April 1998, the House of Lords Information Office published a list of 260 peers who had not made the oath of allegiance as members of that House and were therefore not allowed to sit, speak or vote in the Lords.
 These were listed as 35 Conservatives; 4 Labour; 2 Liberal Democrats; 46 crossbenchers; and 173 of undeclared political alliances.
-By rank, these were listed as 3 Royal Dukes (the Duke of Edinburgh, the Prince of Wales and the Duke of York); 12 other Dukes; 16 Marquesses; 48 Earls; 32 Viscounts; 3 Countesses; and 152 baron(esse)s.
+By rank, these were listed as 3 Royal Dukes (the Duke of Edinburgh, the Prince of Wales - now King Charles III- and the Duke of York); 12 other Dukes; 16 Marquesses; 48 Earls; 32 Viscounts; 3 Countesses; and 152 baron(esse)s.
 Following the later reform of the House of Lords, these are no longer listed as members of the House of Lords.